Get a home energy audit

 More than half the electricity in the United States comes from polluting coal-fired power plants.
 And power plants are the single largest source of heat-trapping gas.
 Fortunately, the use of alternative energy sources, such as solar, wind, geothermal, and hydro energy, is gaining increased support worldwide.
 The wind energy produced in Denmark, for example, provides about 10 percent of the country's total energy needs.
 These methods of energy production emit no greenhouse gases once they are up and running.

 In most states, alternatives are available for customers who want to purchase green power (50 to 100 percent renewable energy).
-For a complete list of green power options, visit the US Department of Energy's Green Power Network website.
+For a complete list of green power options, visit the US Department of Energy's Buying Clean Electricity web page.

 Purchase Solar Panels